 Timely degree completion is one example of an area where Kentucky's postsecondary institutions should improve their performance.
-To provide meaningful incentives that encourage and reward excellence, a significant portion of state funding for the institutions should be based on their ability, as objectively measured, to improve productivity: moving students to graduation in the most cost-effective manner.
-Incentive programs, while commendable, may not be sufficient to accomplish this goal; establishing a correlation between improving productivity and the institutions' base funding should be pursued.
+To provide meaningful incentives that encourage and reward excellence, a substantial portion of state funding for the institutions - including all additional funding beyond current appropriation levels - should be based on their ability, as objectively measured, to improve productivity: moving students to graduation in the most cost-effective manner.
+Incentive programs may not be sufficient to accomplish this goal; establishing a correlation between improving productivity and the institutions' base funding should be the standard.